Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 Fire extinguishers should be serviced regularly (recommended at least every twelve months).

-Inspecting officers will not leave a written report unless there are major non compliances, eg no FSMS, poor hand washing facilities, no hot water, lack of cleanliness, lack of knowledgeable staff, unsafe LPG.
+Inspecting officers will not leave a written report unless there are major non-compliances, e.g. no FSMS, poor hand washing facilities, no hot water, lack of cleanliness, lack of knowledgeable staff, unsafe LPG.
+If you need a report to present to your Local Authority for FHRS review, please ask and this will be provided.

-For a business registered outside Worcestershire we will send a copy of the report and FHRS score on the day to your registering Local Authority.
+For a business registered outside Worcestershire we send a copy of any report and our FHRS score on the day to your registering Local Authority.

-Issued by Community Environmental Health Team (Food Safety), Worcestershire Regulatory Services.
-Contact us on 01905 822799 or enquiries@worcsregservices.gov.uk
+CD/Events/V7/Oct25 Issued by Community Environmental Health Team, Worcestershire Regulatory Services.
+Contact us on 01905 822799 or email enquiries@worcsregservices.gov.uk.